 „In the first step, we cooperated with Italian consultants.
 It consisted in separating the Polish company code and moving it to a new system, the initiation of the new FTP Connection with all counterparties and the reconnection of the EDI flows to our Business Connector in Gliwice.
 The execution of this step also required a reconfiguration of the interfaces handling business processes between the central SAP system and the satellite systems.

-A hardware platform was prepared in the BCC Outsourcing Center, similar to the platform, on which the central SAP system of the Plastal group had been running.
-BCC Network engineers ensured the new server’s communication on the premises of Plastal in Poland and the satellite systems.
+A hardware platform was prepared in the SNP Outsourcing Center, similar to the platform, on which the central SAP system of the Plastal group had been running.
+SNP Network engineers ensured the new server’s communication on the premises of Plastal in Poland and the satellite systems.

 All of the above configurations were performed on a continuous basis and the 1.3 TB database was available only a few hours after starting the restoration process.